charleshartman/RB120/assessment_prep/oop.md

 spider.how_many_legs # => Arachnids walk on 2 legs.
 ```

 Since Ruby looks first to lexical scope, we do not get the result we are expecting from the code above.
 When our calling object `spider` calls `#how_many_legs`, the method is not found in `Arachnid` so Ruby proceeds up the method lookup chain to `Creature`.
-Having found the method there, Ruby looks within the lexical scope of `Creature` first for the `LEGS` constant.
-Note that if `LEGS` was not initialized and assigned a value in `Creature`, Ruby would generate an error, it would not "go back" to `Arachnid` to look for `LEGS`.
+Having found the method there, Ruby looks within the lexical scope of `Creature` first for the `LEGS` constant and finds `LEGS = 2`.
+Note that if `LEGS` was not initialized and assigned a value in `Creature`, Ruby would generate an error: `NameError: uninitialized constant`, it would not "go back" to `Arachnid` to look for `LEGS`.
 We need to give Ruby more explicit direction about where to look for the constant.
 We can use the namespace resolution operator `::` to achieve this.
 While `Arachnid::LEGS` would achieve the desired result in this case, a better solution would be explicitly accessing `LEGS` from the calling object's class with `self.class::LEGS`.
 That way calls to `Creature` objects return the desired number of legs as well.

 Corrected code example: